NaH012/Cpp-Projects/README.md

 # Cpp-Projects
-Assignments for my c++ programming class PigLatinTranslator translates english into pig latin CityDatabase stores a city and its zip code
+Assignments for my c++ programming class ---- PigLatinTranslator translates english into pig latin, CityDatabase stores a city and its zip code